How to Become a Victoria's Secret Model

 For many models, slipping on a pair of Angel wings is the ultimate dream.
 Becoming a Victoria’s Secret Angel means you’ll be joining the ranks of superstars like Tyra Banks, Heidi Klum, Helena Christensen, Stephanie Seymour, Gisele Bundchen, and Adriana Lima.
-The fashion show, the travel, the lucrative contracts—who wouldn’t want to be part of such an elite club?
+The fashion shows, the travel, the lucrative contracts—what model wouldn’t want to be part of such an elite club?

 Meet the Basic Requirements